capistrano/rails/README.md

 set :conditionally_migrate, true           # Defaults to false.
-If true, it's skip migration if files in db/migrate not modified set :assets_roles, [:web, :app]            # Defaults to [:web] set :assets_prefix, 'prepackaged-assets'   # Defaults to 'assets' this should match config.assets.prefix in your rails config/application.rb
+If true, it's skip migration if files in db/migrate not modified set :assets_roles, [:web, :app]            # Defaults to [:web] set :assets_prefix, 'prepackaged-assets'   # Defaults to 'assets' this should match config.assets.prefix in your rails config/application.rb set :multiple_migration_servers, true      # Defaults to false.
+If true, it would run migrations on all servers under the migration_role
 ```

 If you need to touch `public/images`, `public/javascripts` and `public/stylesheets` on each deploy: